 Size of the Board

-The Board believes that a range of seven through 12 directors, as currently provided by the by-laws of the Company, allows the Board to function most effectively in its decision-making and promotes discussion and participation by individual Board members.
+The Board believes that a range of seven through 15 directors, as currently provided by the by-laws of the Company, allows the Board to function most effectively in its decision-making and promotes discussion and participation by individual Board members.
 The Board also believes that this range allows the Board enough flexibility to add outstanding candidates to the Board.
-There are currently ten directors.
 All Board members stand for re-election annually.
 The Company does not have a classified or staggered board.

 Mix of Inside and Outside Directors